Porsil/thornley-yoga/README.md

 -   ### **Design**

     -   The two main colours used are purple and teal.
     -   The main font used throughout the website is Barlow, with Bebas Neue used for the logo, section    headers and the sign-up button.
-These fonts are clean fonts and compliment each other well.
+These fonts are clean fonts and complement each other well.
-    -   Incase the fonts do not import into the website correctly, Sans Serif was used as the backup font.
+    -   In case the fonts do not import into the website correctly, Sans Serif was used as the backup font.
-    -   A large hero image is used to catch the user's attention and also to promote a sense of calm.
+    -   A large hero image is used to catch the user's attention and to promote a sense of calm.

 -   ## **Existing Features**